MPCStats/docs/docs/getting-started/deployment/client.md

   You can retrieve statistical metrics such as mean, median, max, min, and Gini coefficient based on users’ historical ETH balance contributions

 ## Configuration
-To configure the `Client CLI`, create a `.env.client_cli` file in the configuration directory.
+To configure the `Client CLI`, create a `.env.client_cli` file in the appropriate directory.

 ### Default Configuration (Single-Server, Local HTTP)
 ```